pmahnke/transitionelement/_posts/2024/2024-06-29-ratikon_day_0.md

 | **Ate**    | _Dinner_       | Berggasthaus Gemsli          |
 | **Travel** | _Train_        | Zurich to Kublis, then a bus |

-Today was about getting from Zurich to Sankt Antönien.
-We had to take two trains and a bus, but it was all very straighforward.
+Today was about getting from Zürich to Sankt Antönien.
+We had to take two trains and a bus, but it was all very straightforward.
 We met up with Dawn, our hiking buddy and watched Switzerland beat Italy in the Euros with a load of locals and then dinner at our hotel.

 Tomorrow the hike starts.
 Bad news is that there is snow on the trail.
 And lots of rain forecast.